Frequently Asked Questions

 Why do you request write access to GitHub repositories?

-Because of how the GitHub API works, we are forced to request read and write access for CodeScene.
-We do, however, never write any data to your Git repositories, and we never will.
+Because of how the GitHub API works, we are forced to request read and write access for CodeScene in order to read your code (see repo and public_repo scopes).
+However, we never write any data to your Git repositories.
 In the future we plan to do integration with GitHub to automatically post comments and code reviews, but that will not touch the Git repository itself.

-Yes.
-Project owners can give collaborator access to other accounts using the corresponding email addresses of those accounts.
+Organization members have access to all projects inside your organization.
+You can also give a collaborator access to a single project in the "Access Management" section in project configuration using the corresponding email addresses of those accounts.
 To find the email address, check the "My Account" page of the collaborator.
-Then go to the project configuration, as the project owner, and add the collaborator in the "Access Management" section.

 As a collaborator, you get read access to a project and its analysis results, as well as the ability to run new analyses, and to X-Ray files.